Varsity Blues Bridal Centerpieces

 Looking for bulk bunches within the same recipe, check out Varsity Blues DIY Combo which features wholesale bunches in 3 different pack sizes for all your floral creations.

-Discover our exquisite collection of bulk vases, thoughtfully designed in small, medium, and large sizes to effortlessly complement your centerpiece size.
+Discover our collection of bulk vases, thoughtfully designed in small, medium, and large sizes to effortlessly complement your centerpiece size.
 These vases are professional floral vases made to last.
 Whether you're looking for rustic, elegant, classic or modern themed event decor, we have curated a vase collection to match your look and style.